Welcome to Wild Acres CLRC Registered Nubian Goat Herd!

 https://www.clrc.ca/search-registry/member-details/5392701

-- Please ask us about our waiting list for Nubian goat kids and see our goat sales page policies for more details.
-You can email us at info@wildacres.ca (see out contact page).
+- Please ask about our waiting list for Nubian kids and see our Goat Sales Policies for details.

-- There is a 50% deposit per goat, and it is not refundable unless we cannot supply the order.
+- A 50% deposit per goat is required and non-refundable unless we cannot supply your order.

 - We do not sell unregistered does or doelings.

-- Registered bucks, non-registered and wethers are available at 2 months of age.
+- Registered bucks, non-registered, and wethers are available at 2 months.

-- Thank you to everyone that has added a Wild Acres registered Nubian goat to their farm.
+Thanks to everyone who has added a Wild Acres Nubian goat to their farm!

-There are more pictures of our Nubian goats on the farm and at the shows on our Facebook webpage https://www.facebook.com/wildacres.ca
+There are more pictures of our Nubian goats on our Facebook webpage https://www.facebook.com/wildacres.ca

 Here is the webpage from the CLRC /Canadian Goat Society for registration information, tattoos, tests and contacts for goat owners: